Sudanese conflict in South Kordofan and Blue Nile: 2020

 On 31 August 2020, a comprehensive peace agreement was signed in Juba, South Sudan, between the Sudan's transitional government and the Sudan Revolutionary Front (SRF), except for Sudan People's Liberation Movement-North (SPLM–N) led by Abdelaziz al-Hilu and Sudan Liberation Movement/Army (SLM) led by Abdul Wahid al Nur.
 An agreement was reached between the transitional government and the SPLM-North al-Hilu rebel faction on 3 September 2020 in Addis Ababa to separate religion and state and not discriminate against anyone's ethnicity in order to secure the equal treatment of all citizens of Sudan.
 The declaration of principles stated that 'Sudan is a multi-racial, multi-ethnic, multi-religious and multi-cultural society.
 Full recognition and accommodation of these diversities must be affirmed. (...)
 The state shall not establish an official religion.
 No citizen shall be discriminated against based on their religion.'

 On 3 October 2020, another peace deal was signed by the SRF, SPLM–N led by Malik Agar, SLM led by Minni Minnawi and the Sudanese government, with the absence of both al Nur and al-Hilu.

-2021
+Aftermath

 On 28 March 2021, Al-Hilu signed a peace agreement with the Sudanese government in Juba, South Sudan, to establish of a civil, democratic federal state, which would guarantee freedom of religion and have a single army to protect national security.
 Al-Nur continued to refuse to attend any peace negotiations with the government.

+In 2023, Sudan descended into a new civil war, fought between the SAF and the Rapid Support Forces.
+Part of the SPLM-N, namely the Agar faction, sided with the SAF in this conflict.
+In contrast, the SPLM-N's al-Hilu faction used the chaos to restart the insurgency and fought both the SAF as well as the RSF.
+The SPLM-N (al-Hilu faction) managed to capture substantial territory in South Kordofan, and besieged Kadugli.
+The renewed fighting also caused ethnic conflicts stemming from the 2011–2020 rebellion to restart, as pro-SPLM-N Nuba militias and the Hawazma ethnic militia (formerly part of the pro-SAF Popular Defence Forces) once again attacked each other.